 - Instant Pot Duo Crisp

-- 1.160 unsmoked gammon this was the weight of my gammon, you can buy a smaller or bigger gammon, of course, just follow the guidelines in my How to Pressure Cook a Gammon post
+- 1.160 kg unsmoked gammon this was the weight of my gammon, you can buy a smaller or bigger gammon, of course, just follow the guidelines in my How to Pressure Cook Gammon to find my pressure cooking timings with more guidelines in the recipe card below (I've got you covered!)

 - 6-8 garlic cloves